2026 Davis Weekend FAQs

 Q: Do you sell food or drink at the Show?

 A: No. There are many, many food and beverage options in the surrounding area.
 From morning coffee to lunch to take-out food and desserts, you have plenty of choices within easy walking distance.
 You can also bring a picnic lunch or brown-bag it.
+Reminder No Alcohol is allowed in Central Park.

 Q: Your Saturday activities are free, but you require advance registration, why?